KeMichelle/eduardo-website/WEBSITE_CONTENT_FOR_CLIENT.md

 **Business Description:**

 ```
-Authorized Nipponflex Distributor
+authorised Nipponflex Distributor
 ```

 **Detailed Description:**

 ```
-Eduardo Penafiel's authorized Nipponflex distribution business in the UK.
+Eduardo Penafiel's authorised Nipponflex distribution business in the UK.
 Bringing you authentic Nipponflex wellness technologies and products designed for personalized wellbeing directly from the manufacturer.
 ```

 ### **Quick Links Section**